Wannenburgh: Medieval decline, migration, and variant forms

-By the mid-1400s, the remaining Knappen (hereditary squires [a honorific then popular with Mecklenburg's untitled nobility]) von Wanenberg(h) held local political and minor diplomatic posts in Mecklenburg, but had already sold (1347) their possessions in Mików (Mücka) and three-quarters of Sarmstorf (a rural Rostock farming village) and a constitutent or nearby elevation (hebungen')—which was their primary squirely possession (a recognised, hereditary 'knappenbesitz').
+By the mid-1400s, the remaining Knappen (hereditary squires [an honorific then popular with Mecklenburg's untitled nobility]) von Wanenberg(h) held local political and minor diplomatic posts in Mecklenburg, but had already sold (1347) their possessions in Mickow or Mików (Mücka, Görlitz) and three-quarters of Sarmstorf (a rural Rostock farming village) and a constituent or nearby elevation (hebungen')—which was their primary squirely possession (a recognised, hereditary 'knappenbesitz').
 The elevation was sold by Henneke and Heinrich to Knappen Henneke Bengersdorp (November 29, 1342), the three-quarters of Sarmstorf by Johann and Heinrich (and Elisabeth Wanenberg née von Mikow) to Johann von Köln and Jacob Wörpel (December 29, 1339 to January 20/27, 1347 [after their father, N.N.
 Wanenberg, either assented or died) along with an oath (December 27, 1343) given at Güstrow to only recruit from their estate in Mików when performing rossdienst (a noble's military service) and to request no further aid from Sarmstorf.
 On November 1, 1346, the brothers promised to allow Johann von Köln to take occupancy once N.N.
 Wanenberg (their undisclosed father) sells the Sarmstorf estate.
 By 20 January 1347, N.N.
 Wanenberg was likely dead and the agreement was ratified by his widow and heirs.
-This promise was followed by a later confirmation of property transferal on 27 January 1347.
+This promise was followed by a later confirmation of property transferral on 27 January 1347.
 To this end, Notably, the Wanenberg(h)s recorded after 1347 are no longer accorded the knappen honorific, but remained lower untitled nobility.

 If the Lower Saxon, Mecklenburgian, and North Hollander branches are related, of which the two earliest 'branches' conceivably are, then the spelling used by the North Hollander branch was further changed by their pre-1647 migration to North Holland, where Dutch only began standardising in the second half of the seventeenth century and achieved 'unity in the written language' by that century's end.

 There they resided in Gouwe, Opmeer for two of more generations and then in Amsterdam for four generations—beginning with (the progenitor?)
 Adolff Hendrikszoon Wannenbúrgh van der Gouwé—before Pieter Wannenburg(h) van Amsterdam left for the Cape of Good Hope, arriving 153 days later aboard the Petronella Alida, and subsequently sent for his wife, Alida Johanna de Waal (sister of burgher lieutenant and former quartermaster of the Doornik, 'Jan' de Waal), and son, Abraham Wannenburg (along with Abraham's wife, Engela Eversdijck).
 Pieter Wannenburgh asked for Free Burgher status between 1729 and 1732.
 Notable people with the surname include: